 SECTION 607.
 Publication of Ordinances.

-The City Clerk shall cause at least the title and a summary of each proposed ordinance, with the exception of those ordinances which take effect upon adoption referred to in this Article, to be published in a newspaper of general circulation in the City at least three (3) days prior to its adoption.
-The City Clerk shall cause at least the title and a summary of each ordinance which takes effect upon adoption to be published at least once in the official newspaper of the City within fifteen (15) days after its adoption.
+The City Clerk shall cause at least the title and a summary of each proposed ordinance, with the exception of those ordinances which take effect upon adoption referred to in this Article or as permitted by State law, to be published in a newspaper of general circulation in the City at least three (3) days prior to its adoption or if there is none the Clerk shall cause it to be posted or published as otherwise allowed in accordance with State law.
+The City Clerk shall cause at least the title and a summary of each ordinance which takes effect upon adoption to be published at least within fifteen (15) days after its adoption.

 SECTION 608.
 Ordinances: Effective Date.